ishwarchandratiwari/go-bitcoiin-mac/README.md

 ### NOTE ###

 We have provided executable binaries for windows, in case you face issues in building BitcoiinGo on windows.
+You can also build the executable if you wish.
 Below are the steps to follow :

 1. Run ```cd build/bin```.
 2. Run ```bitcoiinGo-windows-4.0-386.exe init genesis.json``` OR ```bitcoiinGo-windows-4.0-amd64.exe init genesis.json```, depends on your Windows environment.